-We have seen some aspects of a progressive nature applied to recent moves to generate additional income from changes to stamp duty and vehicle registration duty (VRD).
-I believe that there has been little opposition to these measures because of the progressive elements.
+We have seen some aspects of a progressive nature (applied to recent moves) to generate additional income from changes to stamp duty and vehicle registration duty (VRD).
+I believe that there has been little opposition to these measures because of their progressive elements.

-The only viable alternative to progressive tax changes that has been discussed so far is the introduction of some form of sales tax.
-This is also a regressive tax, which would most hurt those who currently do not earn enough to pay tax, the poorest on the island.
-OXERA's advice is that, whatever form this indirect tax takes, an extra £10 - £15 million in some form of benefit would need to be redirected to the poorest if they were not to be further impoverished.
+It is yet to be seen whether the introduction of PAYE will generate additional income, or whether changes to interest relief can be made politically palatable to the electorate, but in any case neither will solve the problem of the deficit.
+The major alternative under consideration is the introduction of some form of sales tax.
+I believe this must be avoided at any cost.
+This is an overwhelmingly regressive tax, which would most hurt those who currently do not earn enough to pay tax, the poorest on the island.
+OXERA's advice is that, whatever form this indirect tax takes, an extra $\pounds 10 - \pounds 15$ million in some form of benefit would need to be redirected to the poorest if they were not to be further impoverished.

 I believe that we have to consider progressive taxation measures to solve our long-term problems in generating sufficient revenue to meet our needs.
 They will not be the only solution, but they must form part of the solution.
 In the short term, I believe we cannot continue to increase the burden on those who are less well off at the expense of the better off.
 This is the inevitable consequence of freezing income tax exemptions and allowances for another year.
 This proposal does not propose a cut in revenue, but a redistribution of the tax burden.
-In order to raise the £5 million required to compensate for the uprating of income tax exemptions and allowances, my calculations, which agree with those of the Comptroller of Income Tax, which agree with those of the Comptroller of Income Tax, indicate that a new rate of 23% needs to be levied on incomes over £100,000.
+In order to raise the $\pounds 5$ million required to compensate for the uprating of income tax exemptions and allowances, my calculations which agree with those of the Comptroller of Income Tax, which agree with those of the Comptroller of Income Tax, indicate that a new rate of 23% needs to be levied on incomes over £100,000.

 According to OXERA, there were some 200 households with personal annual incomes over £250,000, and fewer than 100 with personal annual incomes over £500,000.
-In discussing the possibility that some of these households might simply leave the island, the OXERA report admits that there is no precise data on the potential mobility of Jersey residents, but suggests that the relatively rich will be the most mobile.
+In discussing the possibility that some of these households might simply leave the Island, the OXERA report admits that there is no precise data on the potential mobility of Jersey residents, but suggests that the relatively rich will be the most mobile.
 They point out, however, that even under a scenario of much larger tax rise (up to 39% on incomes over £100k), a household on £120,000 annual income would still be almost £10,000 better off than in the U.K. Under these proposals, a household on £120,000 income would pay an additional £600 in income tax.